Ehlers-Danlos syndrome, Joint hypermobility, and temporomandibular disorders in younger patients

 Steroids / Anti-inflammatories – research questions effectiveness and worthiness in helping TMJ patients.

 A recent paper in the Journal of Oral Rehabilitation, (10) looked at steroid injection, specifically Methylprednisolone as a means to help alleviate TMJ patient symptoms.
 In this study, the researchers looked at inflammation as a symptom problem in the TMJ.
-Clearly, they hypothesized, an anti-inflammatory would help with the inflammatory pain the patient was suffering from.
+Clearly, they hypothesized, that an anti-inflammatory would help with the inflammatory pain the patient was suffering from.
 What they found was the exact opposite, the steroid injection made the pain worse.

 Hyaluronic acid injections and steroid injection